EmirAlpKocak/ExtractWiFiPasswords/README.md

 # ExtractWiFiPasswords
-C# code for extracting all saved WiFi passwords on a Windows system.
+C# program for extracting all saved WiFi passwords on a Windows system.

 ExtractWiFiPasswords is a simple C# program that extracts all saved WiFi passwords on a Windows system.
 It uses built in netsh.exe on Windows to do that.